C43d34/minecraft-image-maker/INSTRUCTIONS TO USE MINECRAFT BOOK.md

 I highly recommend the image to be resized down to **72 x 56** and **white/black** only so you would know what it looks like.

-The image will be stretched and distrusted a lot being converted from original into ASCII art.
+The image will be stretched and distorted a lot being converted from original into ASCII art.
 Please take note of that!